zarr-conventions/zarr-conventions-spec/README.md

 - How are property name collisions prevented?
   - Conventions use namespace prefixes (e.g., `proj:`, `ome:`) to prevent collisions.
 This approach has been successfully used by the STAC community for years without collision issues.
 Convention authors coordinate on naming within their domain.

-- What if my schema or spec URL becomes unavailable?
+- What if my schema_url or spec_url becomes unavailable?
   - Convention authors should use stable hosting for URLs (e.g., GitHub releases, permanent DOIs).
 Tools consuming conventions should implement caching strategies and graceful degradation when URLs are temporarily unavailable.
 The convention properties remain valid even if the identifier URL is unreachable.
 Convention authors may register a new convention conveying similar information if an identifying URL is irreconcilably lost, and should coordinate with downstream libraries about the change.

 # Implementations